zestsoftware/zest.releaser/README.rst

-- **postrelease**: asks you for a version number (gives a sane default), adds a development marker to it, updates the setup.py or version.txt and the HISTORY.txt/CHANGES.txt with this and offers to commit those changes to version control.
+- **postrelease**: asks you for a version number (gives a sane default), adds a development marker to it, updates the setup.py or version.txt and the CHANGES/HISTORY/CHANGELOG file with this and offers to commit those changes to version control.
 Note that with git and hg, you'd also be asked to push your changes (since 3.27).
 Otherwise the release and tag only live in your local hg/git repository and not on the server.

 - **fullrelease**: all of the above in order.